Director of Real Estate Development

 Real Estate Development Department

-SHE’s Real Estate Development Department is responsible for SHE’s real estate development, owner-occupied housing rehabilitation and strategic partnership areas of work.
-The Department’s seven core functions include:
+SHE’s Real Estate Development Department is responsible for SHE’s real estate development operations.
+The Department’s core functions include:

-The Real Estate Development Department is SHE’s primary financial driver, generating 84% of the organization’s FY 22-23 profit.
-Its developments serve a wide variety of populations, including members of tribal communities, seniors, farm workers and residents of permanent supportive housing.
+The Real Estate Development Department is SHE’s primary financial driver, consistently generating over 60% of the organization’s profit.
+Its developments serve a wide variety of populations, including members of tribal communities, seniors, farm workers, and residents of permanent supportive housing.
 Equally as varied are SHE’s funding sources, which include New Markets Tax Credits, Capital Magnet Funds, and California Energy Commission EPIC energy innovation funds, among more traditional sources.

 Recent SHE real estate development highlights include: